Ingemark/pbxis/README.md

 ## Reported Events

+Events, as returned to `events-for` and passed to callbacks, are simple vectors where the first member determines event type and the rest are event details.

-`queueMemberStatus`: status of the agent with respect to a particular agent queue (logged off, logged on, paused).
+`queueMemberStatus`: status of the agent with respect to a particular agent queue.
+Detail: a map `queueName->memberStatus`, where `memberStatus` is one of #{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}.
+There is one entry for each queue that the agent was registered for.

-`queueCount`: number of callers waiting in an agent queue.
+`queueCount`: number of callers waiting in agent queues.
+Detail: a map `queueName->queueCount`.
+Only counts than were updated are sent (the map doesn't necessarily contain the count for all registered queues).

-`extensionStatus`: status of the agent's extension (available, in use, busy, ringing, on hold, ...).
+`extensionStatus`: status of the agent's extension.
+Detail: a string, one of #{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}.

 `phoneNum`: phone number of the remote party currently patched through to agent's extension.
+Detail: a string, the phone number.

 `agentComplete`: contains summary info on the just-completed agent call.
+Details: unique ID of the call (string), talk time in seconds (integer), hold time in seconds (integer), path to the recorded call on the server (string).

-`placeCallFailed`: when an originate-call request failed.
+`originateFailed`: when an `originate-call` request failed.
+Detail: ID of the request, as previously returned by `originate-call`.

 ## Examples